isha0807/Portfolio/final-project-part-two.md

 2. What support or resources do you feel would be most helpful in your journey to address hair loss and promote hair health?
 3. What role do you believe genetics, lifestyle factors, and external influences play in your experience of hair loss?
 4. Are there any specific goals or milestones you hope to achieve to address hair loss and promote hair health?

+### Part 2: Questions about the storyboard

+1. How did the overall story resonate with you?
+Did it contribute positively to your sense of confidence?
+2. Were there any aspects of the storyboard that surprised you or provided new insights?
+3. Can you describe the range of emotions you experienced while engaging with the storyboard?
+4. What are your impressions of the title chosen for the storyboard?
+5. What reflections or insights do you have after viewing the entire storyboard?
+6. In your opinion, are there any areas of the existing showcase that could be improved or revised?
+7. Do you have any additional recommendations or suggestions for enhancing the effectiveness of the storyboard?

 ## Interview findings
 > Detail the findings from your interviews.
 Do not include PII.
 Capture specific insights where possible.